david1542/toxic-comments/README.md

 The goal of the competition is to identify and classify toxic online comments.

+## Prerequisites
+You need to install `poetry` before moving forward.
+Follow the instructions in this [link](https://python-poetry.org/docs/#installation).
 ## Installation
 1. Clone this repo:
 ```bash